 Vessel traffic associated with bridge construction and demolition could increase the risk of vessel strikes with Atlantic and shortnose sturgeon.
-Tugboats, spud barges, crew boats, and other vessel types would be operating daily over a seven-day work week for the four-year duration of construction and demolition.
+Tugboats, spud barges, crew boats, and other vessel types would be operating daily over a six-day work week for the ten-year duration of construction and demolition.
 Vessel traffic associated with bridge construction and demolition would constitute most of the vessel traffic in the area.
 Most of the construction and demolition would be performed via the temporary access trestle, thereby minimizing vessel use.
 However, work vessels would be slow moving with drafts well above the portion of the water column used by sturgeon, so have very low likelihood of striking a sturgeon.
 Lastly, the potential aquatic habitat modification and loss, as detailed above under Aquatic Biota, could displace Atlantic sturgeon from water column and benthic habitat occupied by cofferdams and trestle piles for the duration of construction, or approximately two years for any given temporary in-water structure.
 As sturgeon forage in the sediment, they would be potentially affected by the loss of bay bottom foraging habitat.
 However, the area of loss is relatively small compared to the overall area of intertidal and subtidal shallows available in Newark Bay.
 Based on the impacts described above and the fact that adults of both species are highly mobile and could easily avoid the area during active construction, no adverse effects are anticipated.

 Several Birds of Conservation Concern and state-listed endangered, threatened, and special-concern species could occur in the study area, including the bald eagle, black-crowned night-heron, cattle egret, glossy ibis, least tern, little blue heron, osprey, Peregrine Falcon, snowy egret, tricolored heron, and yellow-crowned night-heron.
-The Proposed Action would involve construction in areas adjacent to special-status species habitat.
+The Proposed Project would involve construction in areas adjacent to threatened or endangered species habitat.
 Impacts would depend on the species' population size and type of activity.
-This is primarily a concern for construction activities within the vicinity of waters and wetlands, where the vast majority of habitat suitable for special-status species is found in the study area.
+This is primarily a concern for construction activities within the vicinity of waters and wetlands, where the vast majority of habitat suitable for threatened or endangered species is found in the study area.
 One exception is the checkered white butterfly (Pontia protodice), a butterfly that is found in a wide variety of sites, including dry weedy areas, vacant lots, fields, pastures, sandy areas, railroad beds, and roads.
 In the past, checkered white butterflies have been observed at EWR along the Peripheral Ditch near the NB-HCE.
-Portions of the airfield and Port Newark have been classified as suitable habitat for the checkered white butterfly, which typically occurs in open areas such as savannas, old fields, vacant lots, power line rights-of-way, and along forest edges.
+Portions of the airfield and Port Newark have been classified as suitable habitat for the butterflies (NJDEP 2017).
+However, ecologists performing surveys of the study area did not find suitable habitat for the checkered white butterfly, which typically occurs in open areas such as savannas, old fields, vacant lots, power line rights-of-way, and along forest edges.
 Also, construction would be performed outside of the checkered white butterfly habitat.
-Therefore, the Proposed Action would not be expected to have any effect on the checkered white butterfly.
+Therefore, the Proposed Project would not be expected to have any effect on the checkered white butterfly.